Size Guide

 What size septum ring should I get?

 Standard septum piercings are 16G with an 8–10mm inner diameter.
 If unsure, 8mm is the most common fit for average anatomy.
 You can always wear a smaller ring in a larger channel but not vice versa.
+The septum piercing guide explains when 10mm or 14G make more sense.

 Is sizing the same across all materials?

-Yes — gauge and length measurements are universal across titanium, gold, and steel.
+Yes: gauge and length measurements are universal across titanium, gold, and steel.
 A 16G flat-back labret in titanium and in gold have the same post diameter (1.2mm) and length.